 London’s best boozy slushies

 Your prayers have been answered: frosé does indeed mean frozen rosé.
 While New York is big into the chilly pink drink, London hasn’t quite embraced the slush version of everyone’s fave summer wine... yet!
-This new Napoleon-themed (yep) rooftop hangout is leading the charge, blending the pink tipple with rosé vermouth and strawberry purée.
-Indecent enough to make you blush.
+This Napoleon-themed (yep) rooftop hangout is leading the charge, blending the pink tipple with rosé vermouth and strawberry purée.

 London’s so awash with frozen margs, you’d be forgiven for thinking you were down in Acapulco.
-But the ones at Bad Sports make us loco, a silky texture given a kick in the nads by blanco tequila, lemon and lime.
-Delve to the bar downstairs for slushie pudding: a frozen banana daiquiri served with a flamingo straw.
+But the ones at El Pastor make us loco, a silky texture given a kick in the nads by blanco tequila, lime and orange blossom honey.
+Just what you need for cooling down after a round of fiery tacos.

 Find yourself pining for the days when sophisticated drinking meant turning your own tongue blue?
 Then step back in time at Little Nan’s Bar, where they've gone all Slush Puppy with this trippy looking concoction, a blend of coconut rum, raspberry and lime as tropical as it is neon.
 It’s topped with sweets and sparklers for further regression.